kylelang/TiU-Exam-Merge/README.md

 1. First scoring rule listed on the paper work order form: Minimum grade = 1
 1. Second scoring rule listed on the paper work order form: Minimum grade = 0
 1. Custom scoring scheme provided by the instructor: Minimum grade defined by the scheme

 When using the post-2020 standard guessing correction formula, TiSEM exams will be scored with a minimum grade of 0, and all other faculties will get a minimum grade of 1.
 The faculty is determined by parsing the on-campus results file, so the user will need to specify the faculty when processing only online exam results.
+If the user cannot specify the faculty, the minimum score is set to 1.

 ## Known Issues